Khubth/Smart_COntract_Module2/README.md

 2. Deploy the Smart Contract: Use Hardhat to deploy the smart contract to a local Ethereum network.
 3. Build the Front-End: Create a React front-end to interact with the deployed smart contract.
 4. Test the Integration: Ensure the front-end correctly interacts with the smart contract functions.
+5. Connect Wallet: Click the button to connect your MetaMask wallet.
+6. Deposit ETH: Click the "Deposit 1 ETH" button to deposit 1 ETH into the contract.
+7. Withdraw ETH: Click the "Withdraw 1 ETH" button to withdraw 1 ETH from the contract.
+8. Buy Items: Click the "Buy" button next to an available item to purchase it.
+9. View Balance and Transactions: The UI displays your current balance and transaction history.

 ## Author